 Organizer sorts through that barrage of promotional offers, newsletters, receipts, and business opportunities you receive every day and puts them into designated folders that you create.
 This ensures that the most important messages go to the top of your inbox and stay there, rather than being buried under less important messages.
 You can essentially set up Organizer to only show you the emails you need to see during work hours.
 So, if you have trouble tracking and prioritizing emails, Organizer could potentially make your day a lot less stressful.

 Organizer also sends a “Daily Digest” email that shows which emails went into which folders.
-This spares you from having to go into each folder yourself and possibly forgetting about messages that you were too busy to view when they first arrived.
+This spares you from having to go into each folder yourself and possibly forget about messages you were too busy to view when they first arrived.

 Mailchimp is the most popular email marketing tool for at least two reasons.
 One, it’s straightforward to use in terms of structuring your messages and making them look professional.
 Secondly, you can send up to 10,000 emails to up to 2,000 subscribers for no cost.
 You don’t even have to pay to access performance analytics (how many subscribers opened your email, how many clicked the links inside, etc.) or set up multiple templates for different purposes, like advertising blog content or brief holiday greetings.